 California Ecology and natural water distribution (cites Kharl).
 MWD's growth beyond its historic original charter is here (download pdf document for a fascinating read).

-1979 California Water Atlas was produced by William Kahrl, as a premier government resource for the water infrastructure industry in California.
+Note that the 1979 California Water Atlas was produced by William Kahrl, as a premier government resource for the water infrastructure industry in California.